petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/1_returns-exchanges.md

 3. **Product Condition:**

-	The returned Petority product must be in good, clean physical condition and packaged in its original packaging or equivalent protective packaging.
+	The returned WAGGURACY product must be in good, clean physical condition and packaged in its original packaging or equivalent protective packaging.

 4. **Included Items:**